xaya/xaya_docs/interface.md

 In this message, `DATA` is exactly the same data that was sent previously when the same block was attached.
-This means that `DATA.child` is the hash of the block being detached and `DATA.parent` the block that will be current after the detach.
+This means that `DATA.child` is the hash of the block being detached and `DATA.parent` is the block that will be current after the detachment.

-The game engine needs to [undo](games.md#undoing) the block by either restoring the game state corresponding to `DATA.parent` from its archive, or backwards-processing `DATA.moves` to go from the game state of `DATA.child` back to that of `DATA.parent`.
+The game engine must [undo](games.md#undoing) the block by either restoring the game state corresponding to `DATA.parent` from its archive, or backwards-processing `DATA.moves` to go from the game state of `DATA.child` back to that of `DATA.parent`.